dgw-dev/DbLocalizer/README.md

 This is a .NET Core Web API application, with the option to add a UI of your choice, either through MVC or a static UI in the wwwroot.
 The advantage of making the app a service is that it can then be integrated into business processes, allowing user interaction and extensibility.
 It will also support automation through scheduled jobs.

 # Dual Licensing
-This software uses dual a dual licensing model.
+This software uses a dual licensing model.
 Non-commercial use is covered by LICENSE-MIT.md.
 For commercial use please see LICENSE-MPL.md.

 # Getting Started
 Please review the wiki for detailed instructions